-Some of the sports stories The Associated Press is covering Wednesday.
-A full Sports Digest will be sent at about 3 p.m.
-All times EST:
+Some of the sports stories The Associated Press is covering Tuesday.
+A full Sports Digest will be sent about 3 p.m.
+All times EDT: